-Do you need to apply for Federal Student Loans to pursue your college degree?
+Do you have to apply for a Federal Student Loan to pursue a college degree?

 With the costs of college tuition increasing every year, it is becoming more and more difficult for students to afford the required funding to attain a college degree.
 With Federal Student Loans, many are afforded the option of college which may not have been available otherwise.

 Of the more popular Federal Student Loans, are Federal Stafford Loans.
 Federal Stafford Loans come in two forms:

 - Unsubsidized Stafford Loans

 Other Federal Student Loans are: Federal Perkins Loans and Federal PLUS loans

 - Federal Perkins Loans

 - Federal Student Consolidation Loans

 Below, are some of the features and benefits available to those students that elect to seek educational funding assistance through Federal Student Loans: